ichew/Getting-and-Cleaning-Data/README.md

    4. Appropriately labels the data set with descriptive activity names.
    5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-4. A new file "tidy.csv" will be generated in the directory wd_path set in the script.
+4. A new file "tidy.txt" will be generated in the directory wd_path set in the script.